MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/get-vmnetworkadapter-doesnt-report-ip-addresses.md

 keywords:
 ---

-# `Get-VMNetworkAdapter` command doesn't report IP Addresses
+# `Get-VMNetworkAdapter` command doesn't report IP addresses

-This article
+This article describes a problem in which the output of the `Get-VMNetworkAdapter` command doesn't contain the IP addresses that are associated with the specified adapter.

 _Applies to:_ &nbsp; Windows Server (all versions)